-Sally physically grabs her best friend, Angela, out of the hallway to go confront Joe.
+Sally grabs her best friend, Angela, to go confront Joe.

-- What do I do with this if it comes to the TIX Office? - Does the conduct at issue, if true, fall under TIX's definition of Sexual Harassment? - If not, does it need to go somewhere else? - Does the conduct at issue, if true, fall under TIX's jurisdiction? - If not, does not need to go somewhere else?
+- What do I do with this if it comes to the TIX Office? - Does the conduct at issue, if true, fall under TIX's definition of Sexual Harassment?

 Sally is mad and busts the lock on Joe's door to get into his room.